alexdlaird/pyngrok/docs/index.rst

     will be installed the first time most methods in the :mod:`~pyngrok.ngrok` module are called.

-    If you need to customize the installation of ``ngrok``, perhaps specifying a timeout, proxy, use a custom mirror for the download, etc. you can do so by leveraging the :mod:`~pyngrok.installer` module.
-Keyword arguments in this module are ultimately passed down to :py:func:`urllib.request.urlopen`, so as long as you use the :mod:`~pyngrok.installer` module ourselves prior to invoking any :mod:`~pyngrok.ngrok` methods, you can can control how ``ngrok`` is installed and from where.
+    If you need to customize the installation of ``ngrok``, perhaps specifying a timeout, proxy, use a custom mirror for the download, etc., you can do so by leveraging the :mod:`~pyngrok.installer` module.
+Keyword arguments in this module are ultimately passed down to :py:func:`urllib.request.urlopen`, so as long as you use the :mod:`~pyngrok.installer` module yourself prior to invoking any :mod:`~pyngrok.ngrok` methods, you can can control how ``ngrok`` is installed and from where.

 Setting the ``authtoken`` or ``api_key``